smartdevicelink/sdl_evolution/proposals/NNNN-handle-late-malformed-hmi-responses.md

 If the HMI is taking too long to process requests because the system is overloaded, SDL Core will be required to send more messages to the HMI to undo certain requests.
 Creating more requests will end up using more SDL Core -> HMI bandwidth.

 However the proposed solution was selected because it aligns with existing and implemented behavior defined in proposals SDL 188 and SDL 190.
-These proposals add behavior where Core will undo these same types of requests in case of a failed resumption scenario.
+These proposals add behavior where SDL Core will undo these same types of requests in case of a failed resumption scenario.

 ## Impact on existing code